 The reported variation in these stocked populations was generally attributed to lake morphometrics (size and elevation of lake) and the density of other fishes (Chamberlain and Hubert 1996), while fishing intensity, the density of competitors and community complexity explained variation in density in the native range (Lachance and Magnan 1990, Quinn et al. 1994, Magnan et al. 2005).
 Growth rate of Alberta populations was related to amphipod abundance, productivity, and water temperature and negatively related to elevation (Donald et al. 1980).
 Variation in the eastern distribution was explained by competitor biomass, community complexity, salmonid diversity and fishing intensity (Lachance and Magnan 1990, Quinn et al. 1994, Magnan et al. 2005).

 O. clarki populations display similar variation in CPUE and body length, but perhaps for different reasons.
 In the Bighorn Mountains of Wyoming, mean total length ranged from 220-425mm and density from 0.4-2.4 fish net-1 hour-1, across 19 lakes (Bailey and Hubert 2003).
 Unlike S. fontinalis, O. clarki mean length was not associated with environmental factors but with density and lake accessibility (Bailey and Hubert 2003).
 Meanwhile, accessibility was the only factor associated with CPUE.
-In the absence of further studies on lake populations, spatial variability in size at maturity was observed O. clarki in Montana streams (110mm to 180mm, Downs et al. 1997).
+In the absence of further studies on lake populations, spatial variability in size at maturity was observed O. clarki in Montana streams (110mm to 180mm; Downs et al. 1997).
 Overall, the demographic characteristics of density and length, of both S. fontinalis (in novel and native habitats) and O. clarki, are spatially variable due to physical and chemical lake attributes, food web composition, fishing intensity and the density of other fishes.

 Though population explained most of the variation in WLNP trout density, season also had an effect.
 Densities were consistently lower in the summer, which could be due to decreased activity in the littoral zone during the later sampling period.
 During the period of summer stratification, O. clarki reportedly avoid near-surface waters but are nearer to the surface when lakes are mixed (spring and fall) (Nowak and Quinn, 2002, Baldwin et al. 2002).
 A similar trend in WNLP’s dimictic lakes could be expected to reduce the efficiency of shoreline gillnet sets in the summer.
 Densities could also have been reduced by efficient gillnetting in the spring sampling period, leaving reduced numbers of trout vulnerable to gillnets in the summer.